Testing API Clients in Go

 Hopefully you’ve learned something that you can use when building and testing your API client libraries in Go.
 In my opinion, the Go stdlib does a great job of providing just the right amount of primitives to allow you to write great HTTP based tests.

 Are there any other tips that you know of and like to use in your code?
-Please let me know on Twitter or in the comments!
+Please let me know on Twitter!